michalsniezko/product-api/readme.md

 1. Run `make setup` in the project root directory
 2. Visit http://localhost:8080/api in your browser or use Postman/Insomnia to test API calls
 3. Visit http://localhost:8025/ in your browser to verify that emails are being sent after adding Products
+4. See `var/log/product.log` for logs related to products.

 See working application: